-Liam Hackett
+Liam Hackett MBE

 Liam's story

-Prior to Sussex you were recognised as an ‘Influential Young Person’ for having over 250,000 followers on social media by the time you were 15 (2006).
+Prior to studying at Sussex you were recognised as an ‘Influential Young Person’ for having over 250,000 followers on social media by the time you were 15 (2006).
 Is there a specific turning point from your early teenage years which inspired you to become an activist?

 What initially attracted you to study at Sussex and what are your fondest memories of student life?